Joanna-Julianna/web-crawler/README.md

 https://wiprodigital.com/who-we-are/#masthead
 https://wiprodigital.com/who-we-are/#wdteam-vid

+3. Remove duplicate if the same page with protocol http and https

-3. Take disallowed sites from robots.txt only for 'User-agent: *'
+4. Take disallowed sites from robots.txt only for 'User-agent: *'

-4. Create sitemap
+5. Create sitemap

-5. Add priority for sites
+6. Add priority for sites

-6. Think about better algorithm
+7. Add first link to crawled

+8. Add test for WebCrawler